 Warm Hubs and Mobile Warm Hub

-As social isolation has risen due to Covid-19, WRCC believes it’s more important than ever to help our vulnerable residents, particularly those living in villages and rural areas.
-Many were struggling before the pandemic and, even as life starts to return to “normal”, will continue to be affected for many reasons.
-These include limited local social activities, rural transport cutbacks, insufficient affordable housing, lack of local employment and, increasingly, fuel poverty.
+As social isolation has increased due to Covid-19, WRCC believes it’s more important than ever to help our vulnerable residents, particularly those living in villages and rural areas.
+Many were struggling before the pandemic and, even as restrictions relax and life returns to “normal”, will continue to be affected for many reasons.
+These include limited social activities, rural transport cutbacks, insufficient affordable housing, lack of local employment and, increasingly, fuel poverty.

 We’ve set up Warm Hubs and our Mobile Warm Hub service in Warwickshire and Solihull to help communities target social isolation.
-We’re encouraging people to come together and support all their members, particularly those most at risk of loneliness and hardship.
+We’re encouraging people to come together and reconnect with others in their community, particularly those most who are vulnerable.

-This important initiative is supported by Cadent Gas.
+This important initiative is supported by Cadent Gas, the UK’s largest gas distribution network.
 Together, we can help to advise people on energy efficient practices and fuel affordability, support community buildings and the volunteers who run local activities.
-WRCC collaborates with a wide range of other Warwickshire organisations and support groups to provide information to local residents and help to improve their wellbeing, most importantly VASA with whom we’re partnering to provide the Mobile Warm Hub service.
-Find out more about this below.
+WRCC collaborates with a wide range of other Warwickshire organisations, including environmental charity Act on Energy, Warwickshire CAVA, Warwickshire Rural Hub, mutual aid groups and many other support groups.
+We’re keen to provide information to local residents and help improve their wellbeing.
+We also partner with VASA to provide the Mobile Warm Hub service – find more information on this community minibus service below.

 What is a Warm Hub?